 A routine dental cleaning requires that the pet be put under anesthesia to allow proper evaluation, cleaning, polishing, and fluoride treatment of the teeth.
 While your pet is under anesthesia, they will be continuously monitored on a cutting edge multi-parameter machine.
 This tracks heart and respiratory rates, end-tidal CO2, oxygen saturation, blood pressure, and temperature.
 They are also closely watched by the doctor and one of our highly trained staff members.

-We encourage (and if your pet is 7 or older require) pre-anesthetic blood screening.
+We encourage (and if your pet is 7 or older we require) pre-anesthetic blood screening.
 This allows us to be aware of potential problems and plan accordingly.
 An individual anesthetic protocol is tailored for your pet by our doctor; this enables us to provide adequate pain relief and the smoothest recovery possible.

 During a routine cleaning each of your pet’s teeth is individually probed and charted for problems like gingivitis, tartar, mobility and other pathology.
 We strongly recommend full mouth digital radiographs on every dental procedure to determine the sub-gingival health of the teeth.
 Since 70% of each tooth exists below the gum line, this allows the doctors to formulate a treatment plan for a diseased tooth.
 Some teeth that look perfectly healthy on the surface, are hiding problems at the root and need to be extracted, while vice-versa a tooth that looks unhealthy or diseased on top, might still have a solid root base - and can therefore be saved.